-The unique wooden town of Eksjö
+The wooden town of Eksjö

 Eksjö’s idyllic town centre boasts more than 50 listed wooden buildings, making it one of Europe’s best-preserved wooden towns.
 Wander around old districts that have felt the ravages of plague, famine, war and fire.